The Importance of Pest Control in Food Industry

 The types of pests vary as per the geography, climate and the food ingredients processed.
 However, some pests which are found commonly across a majority of food industries are rodents, cockroaches, flies, moths and beetles.

-Common Pests in the Food Industry
+Which Are The Common Pests in the Food Industry

 The types of pests found in food handling, processing or manufacturing facilities differ on the basis of food, environment and geography.
 Hence, pest control in the food industry demands proper identification of the species so that the relevant treatment methods can be employed for effective results.
 Some of the most common pests found across the food industry worldwide are: